martinhe25/electricity-price-forecasting/README.md

 # Electricity Price Forecasting (ERCOT)

-This project studies **hourly electricity price forecasting in the ERCOT market**, with a particular emphasis on **rare but economically significant price spikes**.
+This project studies hourly electricity price forecasting in the ERCOT market, with a particular emphasis on rare but economically significant price spikes.

-The current implementation establishes a **strong ARIMA baseline** and a **rigorous evaluation framework**, which will later be extended to deep learning models.
+The current implementation establishes a strong ARIMA baseline and a rigorous evaluation framework, which will later be extended to deep learning models.

-> **Research Question:**
+> Research Question:
 > Can modern sequence models improve robustness and spike prediction compared to classical time series methods?

 ---